-Sikh Wedding Photography
+Sikh Wedding Photographers in London

-Weddings are always full of fun and plenty of rituals to be followed pre-wedding and during the wedding and Sikh wedding is no behind in it and Sikh wedding photographer has a lot to cover indeed with multiple rituals.
+Weddings are always full of fun, and plenty of rituals to be followed pre-wedding and during the Wedding and Sikh Wedding is no behind in it, and Sikh wedding photographer has a lot to cover indeed with multiple rituals.

 A newly started trend with bride parents visiting grooms house to take the consent of the groom and his parents for the new relationship by giving a Shagun.

 A ritual wherein the Mangni is performed when both sides are satisfied with the relation.
 This ritual generally takes place at the grooms' house or in a gurudwara or a different venue in the presence of family and friends.
-This ritual generally covers the exchange of gifts and shagun though it is not mandatory.
+This ritual covers the exchange of gifts and shagun typically though it is not mandatory.

-Haldi, besan, and mustard oil are rubbed on the face, arms, and legs of the bride and the groom to clean and make the body glow and soft to get the best look on their wedding day, and later on they are made to sit on the stool for the ritual bath.
+Haldi, besan, and mustard oil are rubbed on the face, arms, and legs of the bride and the groom to clean and make the body glow and soft to get the best look on their wedding day, and later on, they are made to sit on the stool for the ritual bath.

 Kalgi is a symbol of royalty when it comes to Groom's dressing up.
-It is generally an ornament that Sikh groom wears on his wedding day.
+It is generally an ornament that the Sikh groom wears on his wedding day.
 Similarly to a brooch, Kalgi is worn on the front of the turban with a single feather or a cluster of feathers that form a plume.
 Kalgi is mostly accessorised by the sister(s) of the groom.

-This ritual is performed by the relatives from the maternal side known as Nankaa Mail, a Giddha parading party at night through the streets of bride and groom.
-The lighted earthenwares are carried on the heads and they sing traditional songs full of jokes with the beat of dholki.
+The relatives perform this ritual from the maternal side known as Nankaa Mail, a Giddha parading party at night through the streets of bride and groom.
+The lighted earthenwares are carried on the heads, and they sing traditional songs full of jokes with the beat of dholki.

 We also cover videography from both sides family.